Winded/BiValues/README.md

 ```

 ### Putting it all together
 You can try combining all of the things above to get a working example of BiValues.
-The _example.lua_ script is a kind of a Advanced Bone tool rip-off that uses BiValues, so you can look into it for a more complete example of using BiValues.
+The _example.lua_ script is a kind of a Advanced Bone tool copy that uses BiValues, so you can look into it for a more complete example of using BiValues.

 ## Function variables
 You can assing functions as variables into containers.
 These functions can then be called using the container's _\_Call_ function, or through a binding, like the Button binding.
 This call then triggers listeners that are listening for the variable, and also calls the function on both server and client if syncrhonizing is enabled.